How to make a button in Python

 - First,

-ax.clear()removes any previous plot from the axes. - Next,
+ax.clear()removes any existing plot data. - Then,

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your application.
+Replit Agent writes the code, tests for errors, and even deploys the app for you.
 Start building with Replit.